ericvera/whatnow/README.md

 A lightweight, type-safe state machine for managing complex async workflows in TypeScript.

-## AI Disclosure

-This library was co-created with AI, which means it's:

-- Thoughtfully designed by humans
-- Rigorously tested by machines
-- Probably more organized than if I wrote it at 3 AM

 ## Features

 - 🎯 **Type-safe**: Full TypeScript support with generic types for steps, state, context, and payloads